open-contracting/bi.open-contracting.org/powerbi/README.md

 This must be run:

 - by any operating system user,
-- from any directory in which the user can read the `Makefile` and `config.mk` files,
+- from any directory in which the user can read the `Makefile` and `env.public` files,
 - to which the operating system user has read and execute permissions.

 The simplest option is to run this command as the `postgres` operating system user, which has the necessary privileges.